Shkodër

-Shkodër (/ˈʃkəʊdər/ SHKOH-dər, /sq/; Shkodra; historically known as Scodra or Scutari) is the fifth-most-populous city of Albania and the seat of Shkodër County and Shkodër Municipality.
+Shkodër (/ˈʃkəʊdər/ SHKOH-dər, /sq/; Shkodra; historically known as Scodra or Scutari) is the fourth-most-populous city of Albania and the seat of Shkodër County and Shkodër Municipality.
 Shkodër has been continuously inhabited since the Early Bronze Age (c.
 2250–2000 BC), and has roughly 2,200 years of recorded history.
 The city sprawls across the Plain of Mbishkodra between the southern part of Lake Shkodër and the foothills of the Albanian Alps on the banks of the Buna, Drin and Kir rivers.
 Due to its proximity to the Adriatic Sea, Shkodër is affected by a seasonal Mediterranean climate with continental influences.

 An urban settlement called Skodra was founded by the Illyrian tribe of Labeatae in the 4th century BCE.
 It became the capital of the Illyrian kingdom under the Ardiaei and Labeatae and was one of the most important cities of the Balkans in ancient times.
 It has historically developed on a 130 m hill strategically located in the outflow of Lake Shkodër into the Buna.
-The Romans annexed the city after the third Illyrian War in 168 BC, when the Illyrian king Gentius was defeated by the Roman force of Anicius Gallus.
+The Romans annexed and sacked the city after the third Illyrian War in 168 BC, when the Illyrian king Gentius was defeated by the Roman force of Anicius Gallus.
 In the 3rd century AD, Shkodër became the capital of Praevalitana, due to the administrative reform of the Roman Emperor Diocletian.
 With the spread of Christianity in the 4th century AD, the Archdiocese of Scodra was founded and was assumed in 535 by Byzantine Emperor Justinian I.

 Shkodër is regarded as the traditional capital of northern Albania, also referred to as Gegëria, and is noted for its arts, culture, religious diversity, and turbulent history among the Albanians.
 The architecture of Shkodër is particularly dominated by mosques and churches reflecting the city's high degree of religious diversity and tolerance.
 Shkodër was home to many influential personalities, who among others, helped to shape the Albanian Renaissance.